Further insight following Chancellors update on support packages from the Summer Economic statement can be found below:

 To support the many small businesses that pay little or no business rates because of Small Business Rate relief (SBRR), the government will provide funding for local authorities in England, who will provide the business grants.
 This will provide grants of £10,000 to around 700,000 business currently eligible for SBRR or Rural Rate.

 Businesses in the retail, hospitality and leisure sector that use premises with a rateable value between £15,000 and £51,000, and will therefore pay no business rates for the current year, will receive grants of £25,000 from their Local Authority.
 Businesses should contact their local authority for further details of eligibility and payment arrangements.

 Back to top

 Supporting the self employed

 On 26 March 2020, the Chancellor announced initial details of a Self-Employed Income Support Scheme (SEISS).
 The scheme is intended to mirror the support given for furloughed employees and will pay qualifying self-employed individuals up to 80% of their average monthly income (as a taxable grant) up to a limit of £2,500 per month for April, May and June.
-On 29 May, the Chancellor announced that the scheme would be extended for a further three months but support will be at 70% with the maximum lump sum payment for the second phase set at £6,570.
+On 29 May, the Chancellor announced that the scheme would be extended for a further three months.
+The second phase of the scheme has opened and support is set at 70% of average monthly income with the maximum lump sum payment for the second phase set at £6,570.
+Claimants are still required to certify that their business is affected by Coronavirus restrictions in this second period.

 Self-employed individuals (including partnership members) qualify for the scheme if:

 - Their annual profits are no more than £50,000 in 2018/19 or an average trading profit of less than £50,000 from 2016-17, 2017-18 and 2018-19.